KavyaVee00/CS-5004-Theory/README.md

 }
 ```
-Class names in Java always are written in TitleCase, and field names are always written in camelCase.
+Class names in Java always are written in TitleCase.
 Primitive type names, like int and boolean , are lowercase.
+Note that the class is public.
+This means that it can be used in other classes.

 As the engineer, we would probably want the Robot to have some attributes or variables.
 The attributes could be individual strings, numbers, or booleans.